What Termination Actually Means

 Accountability Survives the Appointment

-Termination does not discharge a personal representative from liability for transactions or omissions that occurred during their time in office.
-If they mishandled funds, failed to file required documents, or made poor decisions while serving, they can still be held accountable after they are no longer in the role.
+Termination does not free a personal representative from liability for actions or omissions during their time in office.
+If they mishandled funds or failed to meet their fiduciary duties, the court can still hold them accountable.